zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">I need an improvement of the comments in the script.
 And I am also need an improvement of this documentation.</p>

+<p align="justify">As soon as I have time, I will programme two slim upscalers
+for ESRGAN and RealESRGAN.
+Then the original or converted models can be tested directly.</p>

 ## Test Environment

 <p align="justify">I developed and tested the Python scripts using